stanchan/vendor_deps/packagecloud/README.md

 This cookbook provides an LWRP for installing https://packagecloud.io repositories.

+NOTE: Please see the Changelog below for important changes if upgrading from 0.0.19 to 0.1.0.

 ## Usage

 Be sure to depend on `packagecloud` in `metadata.rb` so that the packagecloud